djosephsen/skinnywhale/README.md

 you're on there I'm afraid.
 I've been using skinnywhale for python and java stuff at work, and in practice I've found this not to be an issue.
-If it becomes an issue I might think about adding options to just wholesale copy across the parent /lib /usr/lib et all..
+If it becomes an issue I might think about adding options to just wholesale copy across the parent /lib /usr/lib et al..